 #2 Do not sleep with your baby on a sofa, armchair or waterbed

-A sofa, settee, or armchair are not safe spaces as a baby can get trapped in them.
-It is not recommended to bed-share on a waterbed either (ABM, 2008).
+A sofa, settee, armchair or soft surface like a pillow are not safe spaces as a baby can get trapped in them (ABM, 2020).
+It is not recommended to bed-share on a waterbed either 8.

 #3 Do not bed-share if you have taken alcohol or drugs